pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

 .. py:function:: wrap_command(name, before, after)

+  :param name str: Name of command to be replaced
+  :param before Callable: Function to be called *before* whatever may defined for existing command
+  :param after Callable: Function to be called *after* whatever may defined for existing command
+  :return: :py:class:`Command` instance for wrapped command

   Similar to :py:func:`replace_command`, this function returns a :py:class:`Command` object for existing command with string ``name``.
 Rather than `replace` the original callback, it `adds` callbacks to be executed `before` and `after` the original callback.
 Either may be ``None``.